We have to start with clarity, however no matter how much clarity we create there is very little that we actually control.

 A message from today’s meditation:

 There’s a familiar saying: “Life is what happens when you’re busy making other plans.”
 It captures the essence of our struggle – the desire for control and the inevitability of the unexpected.
-This week, let’s explore this conundrum with the guidance of Tara Brach, a renowned meditation teacher and psychologist.
+This week, let’s explore this conundrum with the guidance of Tara Brach, a renowned meditation teacher and psychologist who has spent decades bridging the gap between Eastern spiritual practices and Western psychological insights.

 As we take a look into our week ahead, here are a few thoughts that we might use to guide us: